Security firm owner denies involvement in unrest, says he helped prevent looting - Guyana Chronicle

-Speaking with the Guyana Chronicle, Grant explained that he received a distress call around 3:00 a.m.
-Tuesday from his son, informing him that his name had been published as wanted under the Criminal Law (Offences) Act.
-Grant said he was shocked, as he insists he only acted to prevent criminal activity
+During an interview with the Guyana Chronicle, Grant said that he received a distress call around 03:00 hrs on Tuesday from his son, informing him that his name had been published as wanted under the Criminal Law (Offences) Act.
+Grant said he was shocked, as he insisted he only acted to prevent criminal activity.

 Grant recounted that on Monday night, the owner of Fix-It Hardware Store, located at Main and Quamina Streets, reached out to him after noticing masked men attempting to break into the store.